sjscott84/Sorting-Algorithms/README.md

 * Selection Sort
 * Insertion Sort
 * Merge Sort
+* Deterministic Quick Sort
-* Quick Sort
+* Randomized Quick Sort

 ##TODO
 * Add some benchmarking to see how fast each of the methods runs
-* Break Quick Sort into random and deterministic